♫ Listening to: I Want You Back by The School ♫

 Prep time: 20 minutes

-Whisk the vegan butter, palm shortening, and peanut butter using a handheld mixer or stand mixer fitted with the whisk attachment.
+Whisk the vegan butter, palm shortening, and peanut butter using a stand mixer or a handheld electric mixer fitted with the whisk attachment.

 Sift in powdered sugar, a cup at a time, adding plant-based milk when it gets too thick.